Fitting birth-death processes to panel data with applications to bacterial DNA fingerprinting: EM algorithm for the BDRI process

-where $d(i)$ is the total time spent in state $i$ and $n_{i,j}$ is the number of jumps from state $i$ to state $j$ during the interval $[t_0,t_n]$ \citep{Guttorp1995book}.
-Replacing $\nu$ with $\beta \lambda$ in the above equation, we arrive at the complete-data log-likelihood for the restricted immigration model,
+where $d^p(i)$ is the total time spent by $X_{p,t}$ in state $i$ and $n^p_{i,j}$ is the number of jumps from state $i$ to state $j$ during the interval $[0,t_{p,n(p)}]$ [\citet{Guttorp1995book}].
+Replacing $\nu_p$ with $\beta\lambda_p$ in the above equation, we arrive at\vadjust{\goodbreak} a more compact representation of the complete-data log-likelihood: